Books

 Morality, Rights, and the Rise of Conscious Machines

 Humanity finds itself at the threshold of a new ethical frontier.
-Human rights – moral and legal entitlements, freedoms, and protections – are fundamental to our existence in civilized societies.
-But we are coming to a time in human history where we will no longer be able to reserve human rights to just ourselves, and we will be faced with the profound moral and ethical dilemma of extending such rights to beings of our own creation – conscious machines.
+There will come a point where we can no longer reserve human rights for just ourselves, and we will be faced with the profound moral and ethical dilemma of extending such rights to beings of our own creation - conscious machines.

 Fifteen Men